- Business ethics are critical to maintaining a good business reputation.

 - Individual ethics may affect the reputation of the whole organization.

-General Motors allegedly knew about faulty ignition switches linked to 27 deaths and 25 serious injuries (with over a thousand injury claims still to be considered) for more than a decade.
+General Motors allegedly knew about faulty ignition switches linked to 27 deaths and 25 serious injuries (with over 1,000 injury claims still to be considered) for more than a decade.
 Yet it took a wrongful death suit to force release of internal documents disclosing this knowledge to finally initiate a vehicle recall in February 2014.

-In addition to the lives lost and people injured, the company has suffered a public relations nightmare that has not only cost it millions of dollars in potential fines and lawsuits, but also seriously tarnished its brand.
+In addition to the lives lost and people injured, the company suffered a public relations nightmare that has not only cost it millions of dollars in potential fines and lawsuits, but also seriously tarnished its brand.

 Why didn’t GM act in a responsible manner?
 According to a Washington Post report, the answer is a corporate culture afraid to pass along bad news.
-This latest misconduct from GM joins a series of similar stories about serious breaches in corporate ethics that show, at the very least, a lack of common sense..
+This latest misconduct from GM joins a series of similar stories about serious breaches in corporate ethics that show, at the very least, a lack of common sense.

 Here’s what your business can do to avoid the knee-jerk “no one will ever notice” response to owning up to mistakes.

-1. Publish a Corporate Ethical Code
+1. Publish a corporate ethical code.

-3. Continually Revisit the Ethical Code
+3. Continually revisit the ethical code.